mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 ## Working Late

 If you are a busy beaver surfing an endless wave of imminent deadlines, working late can seem reasonable.
-Seriously considering the impact that staying up will have on my sleep for days to come (or weeks, if it really throws me off kilter) has really changed my calculus.
+Seriously considering the impact that staying up will have on my sleep for days to come (or weeks, if it really throws me off-kilter) has radically changed my calculus.
-Now, unless I truly cannot avoid it, I try to avoid working after 10 p.m.
+Now, unless I truly cannot avoid it, I won't work past 10 p.m.
 Often, working late *can* be avoided [through some proactive effort](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html).
 Even in a pinch, though, I'll sometimes decide to just go to bed.

-Also, beware and resist (sometimes subtle) institutional forces that [encourage](https://www.bostonglobe.com/metro/2018/09/08/many-college-students-don-sleep-well-this-harvard-course-hopes-change-that/xMiKiboMFH8UFMR9lgennL/story.html) or [mandate](https://medium.com/@mattyoung_97598/sleep-deprivation-with-regards-to-hackathons-722d9d43c2ad) working late.
+Also, beware and resist institutional forces (sometimes subtle) that [encourage](https://www.bostonglobe.com/metro/2018/09/08/many-college-students-don-sleep-well-this-harvard-course-hopes-change-that/xMiKiboMFH8UFMR9lgennL/story.html) or [enforce](https://medium.com/@mattyoung_97598/sleep-deprivation-with-regards-to-hackathons-722d9d43c2ad) working late.

 ## Age